Fiat 125: Developments

 The 125 featured one of the world's first intermittent wipers and was praised when new for its handling and dynamics.
 British Autocar found the slight understeer tendencies were easily cured by adjusting the front camber.

-In 1968 the 125S ("Special") was added to the range, with 100 PS (from a modified cylinder head, camshafts, inlet/outlet manifold and Weber/Solex carburettor) and, unusually at this time, a five-speed gearbox.
+In 1968 the 125S was added to the range, with 100 PS (from a modified cylinder head, camshafts, inlet/outlet manifold and Weber/Solex carburetor) and, unusually at this time, a five-speed gearbox.
 It also had halogen lights, servo-assisted twin circuit brakes and optional superlight magnesium wheels.

 A variety of other improvements were made including improved cabin ventilation, trim and styling.
+The S had black leather dash trim instead of faux wood and a different style center console which was made to accommodate the new five-speed location.
+The S body differentiates from the standard version by being slightly shorter and slightly wider.

 The Special received a facelift late 1970, using pretty much the same trim as the 125S, but the visual width of the car was enhanced by a wider grille (the indicators moved from the side to the bumper) and by replacing the square rear lights with larger, horizontal ones.
 The interior gained upgraded upholstery of the seats and a wood facia.
-A three-speed GM automatic transmission as well as air conditioning became available as an option.
+A three-speed GM automatic transmission as well as air conditioning, sunroof and rear window defroster became available as an option.